-Generally, we need to send the RVN a copy of your concerns and any supporting documents you provide to us.
+Generally, we need to send to the veterinary nurse a copy of your concerns and any supporting documents you provide to us.

 We will need your agreement to do this and to reveal your identity.
 If you do not agree to this, then it is unlikely we will be able to progress matters.

-Can you stop an RVN from working while you look into my Concerns
+Can you stop a veterinary nurse from working while you look into my Concerns

 No – we have no powers of interim suspension.

-A decision to stop an RVN from working can only be made after there has been a full Registered Veterinary Nurse Disciplinary Committee (RVNDC) hearing.
+A decision to stop a veterinary nurse from working can only be made after there has been a RVN Disciplinary Committee (RVN DC) hearing.

 What do I need to do to raise a concern?

-- Details about you – your name, address, email address and telephone number
+- details about you – your name, email address and telephone number;

-- Details of the RVN you wish to complain about.
-If possible, please provide the RVN’s full name and address.
-If you only have a partial name, then include this.
+- details of the veterinary nurse you wish to complain about.
+If possible, please provide the veterinary nurse’s full name and practice address.
+If you only have a partial name, then include this;

-What happens once I’ve sent in my form?
+What happens once I’ve submitted the enquiry form?

-Once you send us your form, you should receive an acknowledgement within two working days to say that we have received it.
+Once you submit the enquiry form, you should receive an acknowledgement to say that we have received it.

 Can I see previous decisions?